LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/data-and-variables/more-on-variables.rst

 .. admonition:: Example

    In the United States, it is common for two people to greet each other with a handshake.
-In other countries and cultures, such as some in east Asia, the convnetional greeting is to bow.
+In other countries and cultures, such as some in east Asia, the conventional greeting is to bow.

-   Failing to follow a social convention is not a violation of the law, but is considered inpolite nonetheless.
+   Failing to follow a social convention is not a violation of the law, but is considered impolite nonetheless.
 It is a signal that you are not part of the group, or do not respect its norms.

 There are a variety of types of conventions used by different groups of programmers.
 One common type of convention is that programmers that specialize in a specific language will adopt certain variable naming practices.

 In JavaScript, most programmers use the **camel case** style, which stipulates that variable names consist of names or phrases that: